33 Famous Serial Killers Whose Crimes Shocked The World

 Two undercover police officers finally apprehended Haarmann when he was arguing at a train station with teenager Karl Fromm, whom Haarmann had previously raped.
 Soon after, Fromm told the police of this crime, and they began to search Haarmann's home, where they found evidence of his many murders.

-Even among other infamous serial killings, these murders were particularly gruesome: Haarmann would often mutate and dismember his victims, sometimes biting right through their necks.
+Even among other infamous serial killings, these murders were particularly gruesome: Haarmann would often mutilate and dismember his victims, sometimes biting right through their necks.
 He was beheaded at Hanover prison in 1925.Wikimedia Commons

 The authorities already knew of Bonin because they had previously convicted him of sexual assault and the murder of a young hitchhiker in 1979.
 While on parole, he went on to molest another young boy, an act which should have landed him back in prison but didn't due to a "clerical error."